The Secretary of State’s Award for Outstanding Volunteerism Abroad (SOSA)

-The winners of the Secretary of State’s Award for Outstanding Volunteerism Abroad (SOSA) were selected on by a panel of representatives from AAFSW, FLO and the Executive Director or representative from each State Dept. geographic bureau.
-Full profiles of these volunteers’ extremely impressive activities will be published in the December issue of our Global Link newsletter, and on this page.
+The winners of the Secretary of State’s Award for Outstanding Volunteerism Abroad (SOSA) are selected by a panel of representatives from AAFSW, FLO and the Executive Director or representative from each State Department geographic bureau.
+Full profiles of these volunteers are published annually in AAFSW’s Global Link newsletter and on this website.

 The 2013 SOSA winners are…

 - Jameson DeBose (EAP)